 How to use infographics in the classroom

-In today’s fast-paced and visually-driven world, the use of infographics has become increasingly popular as an effective teaching tool.
+In today’s visually-driven world, the use of infographics has become increasingly popular as an effective teaching tool.
 Integrating infographics into the classroom can significantly enhance the learning experience for students, making complex information more accessible and engaging.

 Here are some innovative ways educators can leverage infographics to foster a dynamic learning environment: